ParkPow On-Premise Setup Guide

 Step 1: Install Docker

 Install Docker and make sure Docker is running.
-Watch 5 minute video on Docker installation steps.
+Watch this 5-minute video on Docker installation steps.

 Step 2: Install Docker Compose